A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Challenges and open problems

 Besides potential misuse, additional ethical considerations must be addressed thoroughly during the research activities.
-First of all, training various classification/detection systems is inherently a subject of potential biases.
-Such biases can come directly from the datasets used for the training purposes (in terms of data selection, data pre-/post-processing, or data annotation itself) or can be introduced during training the models, especially when fine-tuning pre-trained LLMs that have incorporated biases by themselves (including biases between high- and low-resource languages).
-Secondly, the authors should always clearly formulate intended use and failure cases of the trained models/deployed tools.
+First of all, training various classification/detection systems is inherently a subject of potential \textit{biases}.
+Such biases can come directly from the datasets used for the training purposes (in terms of data selection, data pre-/post-processing, or data annotation itself; see Section \ref{section:challenges-and-open-problems-datasets}) or can be introduced during training the models, especially when fine-tuning pre-trained LLMs that have incorporated biases by themselves (including biases between high- and low-resource languages; see Section \ref{section:challenges-and-open-problems-llms}).
+Secondly, the authors should always clearly formulate \textit{intended use and failure cases} of the trained models/deployed tools (e.g., by means of model cards).
 In this way, we may prevent media professionals to over-rely on the predicted (potentially incorrect) values.
 Fortunately, the two-step approach to credibility assessment (i.e., detect more granular credibility signals and then aggregate them) makes the whole process more transparent.
 Last but not least, explainability and interpretability of the models' predictions plays a crucial role in this area, since credibility assessment must be credible itself, otherwise it would not provide expected level of trust to its end users.